 4. GitOps for API Gateway Configuration

-Managing API Gateway configurations (routes, policies, etc.) as code, stored in Git repositories, and applying changes through automated CI/CD pipelines (GitOps) is becoming a standard practice.
-This ensures version control, auditability, and easier rollbacks, aligning with understanding Git and version control principles.
+Managing API Gateway configurations as code, stored in Git repositories, and applying changes through automated CI/CD pipelines (GitOps) is becoming a standard practice.
+This ensures version control, auditability, and easier rollbacks.

 5. Enhanced Support for Event-Driven Architectures (EDA)